top of page

 P2212958.jpg

 Left: Sebbie McDonald-Maskell is one of the original students who developed the cafe project.
-Sebbie is now studying architecture at
+Sebbie went on to study architecture at

 Kingston University.